Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 - **Feat (UI): Develop a Web-Based User Interface**
   - **Task:** Create a new "presentation layer" by building a simple web app (e.g., using Streamlit or Flask).
   - **Logic:** This web app will `import caad_erp.bll` and call the exact same functions (`record_sale`, `calculate_inventory`, etc.) that the CLI does.
 This will prove the power of our 3-layer architecture.
+- Add options to pass id to read commands to read specific information only